ray-project/ray/doc/source/serve/production-guide/index.md

 ```

 The generated version of this file contains an `import_path`, `runtime_env`, and configuration options for each deployment in the application.
-A minimal version of the config looks as follows (save this config locally in `serve_config.yaml` to follow along):
+Since we'll need the packages `torch` and `transformers` to run this example, modify the `runtime_env` field of the generated config to include these two pip packages.
+Save this config locally in `serve_config.yaml` to follow along.

 ```yaml
 proxy_location: EveryNode